Project

 ENV data yield ASCII-8BIT encoded strings under Windows with unicode username

-Added by thomthom (Thomas Thomassen) almost 10 years ago.
-Updated about 3 years ago.
+Added by thomthom (Thomas Thomassen) over 10 years ago.
+Updated over 3 years ago.

 Status: